csham420/COMP-1502-002-W19/assignment/2/RefactoredTKDatabase.md

 * `rosterToString` - used to print out the object's roster information
 * `playToString` - used to print out the object's roster and play information

-### The Goalie Class
+### The Goalie SubClass
-The `Goalie` class extends the `Player` class and stores both position information and play information for each Goalie.
+The `Goalie` subclass extends the `Player` class and stores both position information and play information for each Goalie.

 The information stored by the `Goalie` includes:
  * Poition (Goalie)